top of page

 3. Suppression also doesn't make the emotion disappear; the emotion is still being held in your body.
 To understand this, simply recall a moment when you tried suppressing an emotion.
 Most likely you'll still feel the energy of that emotion somewhere within you.

 What then, do we do about these unpleasant emotional states?
-Taking a mindful and intentional approach to be okay with having these emotions is actually the first and crucial step towards non-judgment.
-In fact, by allowing ourselves to acknowledge and have self-compassion for having an unpleasant emotion, this can give some relaxation and relief to our mind and body that allow the emotion to begin to move through us instead of being stuck in us.
+Taking a mindful and intentional approach to acknowledge our emotions is the first step toward non-judgment.
+By acknowledging and having self-compassion for having an unpleasant emotion, this can help our body relax and enable those feelings to move through us instead of staying stuck.

 • Achieving true forgiveness and compassion for others often involves extending these feelings to ourselves and allowing the processing of our own emotions, including anger.